Abirbnsaid/agriculture-ai-system/README.md

 Git & GitHub

 🎓 Academic Context
-This project was developed as part of an academic AI and software engineering learning process.
+This project was developed as part of SOA learning process.